awsdocs/iam-user-guide/doc_source/console.md

 You can access the main sign\-in page by going to [https://console.aws.amazon.com/](https://console.aws.amazon.com/)\.

-The main AWS sign\-in page includes a single box where you can enter your AWS account root user email address to sign in as the account owner\.
+On the main AWS sign\-in page, you can choose to sign in as the root user or an IAM user\.
+Enter your AWS account root user email address to sign in as the account owner\.
 When you enter the root user email address, you are directed to the root user sign\-in page\.

-Alternatively, you can sign in as an IAM user by entering your account ID or account alias\.
+To sign in as an IAM user, choose **IAM user** and enter your account ID or account alias\.
 When you enter account information, you are directed to the IAM user sign\-in page\.

 **Main Sign\-in Page**